 Workflow to Create a User Account for Someone Else in Your Bubble.io No Code Web App

-The first Step in the Workflow is to create a new account for someone else.
-The “Email” field is required as Bubble.io uses an email address as a User’s login Username.
-As an example you’ll also see this Step has a field to capture the User’s “Firstname”.
-For your implementation you may want to capture more information on the User such as their last name and mobile phone number.
-Additionally, for a B2B type of app you may also want to capture what type of role the User has, ie Engineering, Accounting, Sales, etc. Just make sure you have your Data Structure setup correctly.
+STEP 1: The first Step in the Workflow is to create a new account for someone else.
+In the image below you’ll see the “Email” field is required as Bubble.io uses an email address as a User’s login Username.
+You’ll also see in the image this Step has a field to capture the User’s “Firstname”.
+While this example is simple for your design implementation you may want to capture more information on the User such as their last name, mobile phone number, address, etc. Additionally, for a B2B type of app you may also want to capture what type of role the User has, ie Engineering, Accounting, Sales, etc. Just make sure you have your Data Structure setup correctly.

 For your Bubble.io web app you may have more information but the “Send email” Step will still be used.
 Additionally there’s a sentence telling the User to click a link for logging in.
 In this example the link is for the Index page

 Those are the three Steps needed to Create a User with a temporary password and then email them with information on how to login.
 Now let us take a look at the login page.